 Example: You are planning to exit through a monitored door.
-Prior to exiting, you initiate a Status Report recitation at the 1400 keypad by pressing [WHAT IS], followed by [STATUS], (key sequence shown below).
-This allows you the duration of the status report to exit without activating the 1400's programmed response to an alarm.
+Prior to exiting, you initiate a Status Report recitation at the 1800 keypad by pressing [WHAT IS], followed by [STATUS], (key sequence shown below).
+This allows you approximately 60 seconds to exit without activating the 1800's programmed response to an alarm.
 At the conclusion of the status report, normal alarm response is reactivated.